top of page

 • When I feel upset, my first instinct is to…

-• What helps me feel calmer and more open in conflict is…
+• What helps me feel calmer and more open during conflict is…

-• After we argue, I feel most reconnected when…
+• After we disagree, I feel most reconnected when…

-• A way you can support me during disagreements is…
+• A way you could support me during disagreements is…

-• What makes me shut down or withdraw is…
+• What tends to make me shut down or withdraw is…

 Downloadable Resource: Quick Reflection Exercise